 The grown-ups in the Dragonfly class are Miss St. Bernard and Mrs Jones.
 We love teaching the Dragonflies and we are so proud of their achievements!

 If you ever have any questions, please do not hesitate to ask.
 Thank you!

 *Our Christian Value for the term*

-This half term we will be focusing on fractions of a shape where children will recognise, find, name and write fractions 1/3, 1/4, 2/4, of a length, shape, set of objects or quantity.
-We will be using shapes out of paper to represent this.
-We will also be writing simple fractions for example 1/2 of 6= 3 and recognise the equivalence of 2/4 and 1/2.
-We will also explore time to tell and write the time to five minutes, including quarter past/ to the hour and draw the hands on a clock face to show these times.
+This half term we will be focusing on time to tell and write the time to five minutes, including quarter past/ to the hour and draw the hands on a clock face to show these times.
 They will also learn the number of minutes in an hour and the number of hours in a day.
+We will be taking our learning outdoors with a treasure hunt to tell the time outdoors!
+You will also tell the time throughout the day when lunch is, math's etc putting it into real life context.

 We will also work on measurements.
 We will be learning length/ height in any direction (m/cm), mass (kg/g) temperature (degrees Celsius); capacity (liters/ml) to the nearest appropriate unit, using rulers, scales, and thermometers.
 We will also be comparing and ordering lengths, mass, volume/ capacity and record the results using greater than >, less than < and equal to =.

 Science:We are linking some of our science to the topic of Walk on the Wild Side!
 We will learn about classification of animals and group animals into mammals, birds, insects, amphibians, reptiles and fish.
 We will learn about the offspring of each group and what animals (including humans) need for survival.
 We will also learn about the importance of exercise, eating the right types and amounts of food and hygiene.